lem-project/lem-project.github.io/content/en/usage/usage.md

 On SDL2, Lem is open in a desktop window, which we'll call frame for the context of Lem.

-You can programatically call `M-x maximize-frame` and `M-x minimize-frame`, or bind these commands to key bindings, to make the frame bigger, or have it minimized.
+You can programatically call `Alt-x maximize-frame` and `Alt-x minimize-frame`, or bind these commands to key bindings, to make the frame bigger, or have it minimized.